-Massage or No Massage
+Breast Implant Massage or No

 Breast massaging can be a controversial subject.
 Some recommend it and others don’t think it does much.

-Massaging won’t fix incorrectly placed implants (if they look wrong always consult your surgeon) and there’s not a lot of evidence proving that it prevents capsular contracture.
+Massaging won’t fix incorrectly placed breast implants (if they look wrong always consult your surgeon) and there’s not a lot of evidence proving that it prevents capsular contracture.

 The benefit to breast massaging (if you’re told to do it) seems to lie in speeding up the process of softening implants.
 In which case, it’s more accurate to refer to this as “breast implant displacement exercises”.
-The theory: that movement of the implant (as directed by your surgeon – don’t try this at home without being told to) is to maintain the implant pocket that was created during surgery to maintain a soft and supple breast appearance.
+The theory: that movement of the breast implant (as directed by your surgeon – don’t try this at home without being told to) is to maintain the implant pocket that was created during surgery to maintain a soft and supple breast appearance.